Reading Time: 5 minutes

 It is unfortunate, but addiction carries a sentence beyond the fight for recovery.
 It carries a stigma that somehow addicts are lesser people.
 The popular belief that only certain kinds of people become addicts perpetuates a negative feeling about those who are recovering from addiction.
 Despite the fact that most medical and psychiatric communities now define addiction as a disease of the brain rather than a choice or character flaw, people still view addicts and recovering addicts as less than themselves.
-According to the National Institute on Drug Abuse, even race and socioeconomic status contributes to the stigma that surrounds drug addiction.
+Even race and socioeconomic status contribute to the stigma that surrounds drug addiction.

 A recovering addict needs support.
 They need a place that is free from judgment.
 Often times, these individuals are already suffering from depression and anxiety due to their addictions; almost any adversity can cause a relapse.
 Unfortunately, with the current climate of addiction, people are extremely judgmental and their attitude comes out in how they deal with someone they know is an addict.
 It is possible to fight the stigma of addiction if you know how.